Breathe better. Feel balanced.

-Sophrologie is a relaxation technique created in 1960 by neuropsychiatrist Alfonso Cayédo.
-It combines breathing exercises, dynamic relaxation and positive visualisation to harmonise body and mind.
+Breathwork and body relaxation techniques draw from decades of clinical research into the breath-body connection.
+Combining breathing exercises, dynamic relaxation and positive visualisation to harmonise body and mind.
 Simple, evidence-based and accessible to everyone.

-Unlike seated meditation, sophrologie includes dynamic relaxation: gentle movements, vibrations and swaying that release muscular tension before the deep relaxation phase.
+Unlike seated meditation, breathwork includes dynamic relaxation: gentle movements, vibrations and swaying that release muscular tension before the deep relaxation phase.

-Recognised by French hospitals, sophrologie is used in birth preparation, oncology and gerontology.
+Used in clinical settings for birth preparation, oncology and gerontology, these techniques are evidence-based and accessible.
 Complement with our breathing exercises and beginner meditations.

-Lila is Nala's sophrologist voice.
+Lila is Nala's breathwork expert.
 Warm, luminous and precise, she guides each exercise with care and kindness.
-Her sessions follow the classic sophronique structure:
+Her sessions follow a structured relaxation sequence:

-1. Basic sophronisation — Induction of the sophroliminal state, the threshold between waking and sleep.
+1. Initial relaxation - Induction of a deeply calm state, the threshold between waking and sleep.

 2. Dynamic relaxation - Conscious movements linked to breathing to release tension.